-Our purpose, our reason for being, is to work with people who seek to change the world — and who choose to be transformed in the process.
+We work with people working to change the world … and seeking to liberate themselves in the process.

 - Promote a deep understanding of the complexities of race, class, culture and other social identity issues, and the impact of social power dynamics on our lives.

 - InstillÂ principles and practices that foster greater balance and harmony between often conflicted aspects of self, community, and society at large.

 - Enhance leadersâ€™ ability to effectively address conflict and complexity, to recognize and embrace multiple perspectives, and to fluidly shift between these as appropriate.

 - Teach liberatory and transformative processes that allow people to move beyond defensive reactivity into intentional response, visionaryÂ action and pro-activeÂ leadership.